Discrimination based on skin tone: Caribbean

 In Haiti, skin bleaching to lighten one's skin, brown paper bag tests to verify one's skin tone, and degradation of darker-complected Haitians as ugly are contemporary manifestations of colorism.
 In the Dominican Republic, "Blackness" is often associated with the illegal Haitian migrant minority, who have a lower class status in the Dominican Republic.
 People who possess more African-like phenotypic features are often victims of discrimination, and are seen as foreigners.

 Europe

 Native dark skinned African people living in the European Union have reported encountering discrimination based on skin color.
 Overall, reports of skin color discrimination did not vary by gender, with an equal percentage of men and women (38%) reporting skin color discrimination.
 A 2019 report by Universities UK found that students' race and ethnicity significantly affect their degree outcomes.
 According to this report from 2017 to 2018, there was a 13% gap between the likelihood of white students and Black and Minority Ethnic (BAME) students graduating with a first or 2:1 degree classification.

-A 2023 University of Cambridge survey that featured the largest sample of black people in Britain found that 88% had reported racial discrimination at work, 79% believed the police unfairly targeted black people with stop and search powers, and 80% definitely or somewhat agreed that racial discrimination was the biggest barrier to academic attainment for young black students.
+A 2023 University of Cambridge survey that featured the largest sample of Black people in Britain found that 88% had reported racial discrimination at work, 79% believed the police unfairly targeted Black people with stop and search powers, and 80% definitely or somewhat agreed that racial discrimination was the biggest barrier to academic attainment for young black students.

 Latin America

 Brazil

 Brazil has the world's largest population of African descent outside Africa.
 Racially mixed individuals with lighter skin generally have higher rates of social mobility than mixed-race people with darker skin.
 There is a disproportionately higher number of people among the mostly European-descended elites than there is among those elites whose members are of visible African descent.
 There are large health, education, and income disparities between the races in Brazil.
-A recent study finds that skin color is a stronger predictor of social inequality in Brazil than 'race' (i.e., the 'race-color' categories used on the Brazilian census).
-This highlights the fact that socially perceived skin color and 'race' are not the same thing.
-Although browns/mixeds and blacks comprise more than 50 percent of the population, they comprise less than 25 percent of all of the elected politicians.

-A 2016 study, using twins as a control for neighborhood and family characteristics, found that the nonwhite twin is disadvantaged in the educational system.
-A 2015 study on racial bias in teacher evaluations in Brazil found that Brazilian math teachers gave better grading assessments of white students than equally proficient and equivalently well-behaved black students.
+A 2016 study finds that skin color is a stronger predictor of social inequality in Brazil than "race" (i.e., the "race-color" categories used on the Brazilian census).
+This highlights the fact that socially perceived skin color and "race" are not the same thing.
+Although brown/mixed and Black people comprise more than 50 percent of the population, they comprise less than 25 percent of all of the elected politicians.
+Another 2016 study, using twins as a control for neighborhood and family characteristics, found that the nonwhite twin is disadvantaged in the educational system.
+A 2015 study on racial bias in teacher evaluations in Brazil found that Brazilian math teachers gave better grading assessments of white students than equally proficient and equivalently well-behaved Black students.
 A 2018 paper found that discriminatory hiring and retention policies accounted for 6–8% of the overall racial wage gap.